datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 In the example below (for a Posix-system) we start a subprocess in generator-mode with a "buggy" shell command that would run forever.
 The shell command will not terminate on a termination request, but print the message ``'terminate'``.
 In order to implement our timeout strategy, we derive a protocol class from ``StdOutCaptureGeneratorProtocol`` and overwrite the ``timeout``-callback.

 If the process is terminated or killed, the result generator will fetch its return code, perform clean up operations, and stop the iteration.
-In oder to allow the result generator to perform these tasks, it has to be "called".
+In order to allow the result generator to perform these tasks, it has to be "called".
 This is done here in a for-loop:

 .. code-block:: python